glciampaglia/knowledge_linker/docs/log.markdown

 appears to be legit.
 Whether they can actually produce and maintain a database of curated statements is another thing, but it makes a lot of sense to them, since they have so much unstructured data to use.

+## Tue Oct 22 21:58:14 EDT 2013

+Upon completion of the job, discovered that the results were almost completely all equal to the same extremely small value (3.3e-5).
+This prompted investigatiosn and eventually led me to discover a bug, that was due to a misunderstanding of the algorithm's implementation.
+What is annoying is that the bug had slipped through the test suite because the test suite had itself a bug: a silly cut&paste bug that made all consistency checks between the Cython and the Python version pass by default.

+Fixed that plus other, related bugs and resubmitted the job in Big Red II, this time limiting the number of jobs to 64 so that all job can go in the queue at once.
+Incidentally, took a look at the paths generated on the politicians data, and it seems that maxmin tends to create very long chains.
+This makes sense, since the hubs, have high betweenness, are bottlenecks, and so having to avoid them one ends up increasing the number of hops.
+Funny that one such path, a sequence of more than 100 nodes, even included nodes such as Mars Volta and the singer of Neurosis, two of my favorite bands.